 - Ask a dietitian at the hospital about any changes to your diet that might help.

 - Read our tips for coping with diarrhoea.

 Some people also find that they have indigestion or heartburn after radiotherapy.
 Talk to your medical team about this if it’s a problem – they might be able to give you medicine to help.

 You might not feel like eating and may lose weight.
 Keeping your weight stable may improve how you feel and help you cope better with pancreatic cancer and its treatment.
 Speak to your dietitian, nurse or doctor if you are struggling to maintain your weight.
 They can give you advice, and prescribe pancreatic enzyme replacement therapy if you haven’t already been given them.
 If you haven’t seen a dietitian, ask to be referred to one.

 Some people’s skin can react to radiotherapy although this is rare.
 The skin may become drier and more rarely, sore, itchy or darker, often on your back.
 Any skin reaction will usually settle down two to four weeks after treatment finishes.

 Your medical team may suggest you use moisturiser and drink plenty of fluids to reduce the risk of skin problems.
 If you do get any skin reactions your medical team can give you advice on managing them.

-If you have any questions or concerns during or after treatment talk to your nurse or treatment team.
-You can also speak to our specialist nurses on our free Support Line – they can answer questions and talk through any worries.
+If you have any questions or concerns during of after treatment talk to your doctor or nurse.
+You can also speak to our specialist nurses on our free Support Line – they can answer questions about side effects and radiotherapy.